-Whether you’re raising money for charity or just want to start the new year on a health kick, avoiding alcohol by way of Dry January doesn’t have to keep you inside this month.
+Whether you’re raising money for charity or are starting the new year on a health kick, avoiding alcohol by way of Dry January doesn’t have to keep you inside this month.
 We’ve put together five of the best ways to spend a booze-free January in Bath, from learning a new skill to getting active…

 1. Mix it up with Mocktails